Laesod/massimoronca.it/content/post/2015-07-27-your-first-atom-package.md

 ```

 Reload.
 The clock should be there at the bottom right, updating itself.
-The final package can be viewed at https://github.com/wstucco/status-bar-clock.
+You can find the source code on [GitHub](https://github.com/wstucco/status-bar-) and the final package on [atom.io](https://atom.io/packages/status-bar-clock).